 9. Listen to live piano performances

-There are 2 public pianos in the international departures area that are open to anyone to play.
+There are two public pianos in the international departures area that are open to anyone to play.
 From Thursdays to Saturday at dinner time, music students come to put on a live performance for diners and passengers.

 Locations: International departures area near Gates 53 and 67